-We have two operating areas in the western United States, including California and the Rockies.
-On November 30, 2018, we sold our non-core oil and gas properties and related assets located in the East Texas Basin.
+We have three operating areas in the western United States, including California, the Rockies and East Texas.
+On October 17, 2018, we signed an agreement to sell our non-core oil and gas properties and related assets located in the East Texas Basin.
+We anticipate closing this sale in the fourth quarter of 2018.